godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 		- Auxiliary Buildings

 - Company
-	- A Company Building generates *X* trait at the cost of *Y* trait.
+	- A Company Building generates *X* trait at the cost of Resource trait.
-	- Building Projects generate *Y* traits at the cost of *X* traits.
+	- Building Projects generate Resource traits at the cost of Asset traits.
-		- X Traits:
+		- Asset Traits:
 			- Means: The people power, land and infrastructure the Company possesses.
 			- Wealth: The amount of money the Company has access to.
 			- Influence: This how much the Company knows, as well as how fast it learns.
 When world events occur, highly Influential Companies learn of it first.
-			-
+			- Loyalty: The dedication of the members of the Company.
-		- Y Traits:
+		- Resource Traits:
-			-
+			- Materials
-			-
+			- Morale